Skip to main content

-June 4, 2024 Community Meeting
+June 4, 2024 Community Meeting Materials

 A community meeting was hosted at Bookcliff Middle School on the evening of Tuesday, June 4, 2024.
 Stay tuned for more as the project team analyzes the public's feedback.
+The informational board are available for review below.

 Roundabout Concept